FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

   <dd>Given that I am an user and I want to explore the app.
 When I navigate the homepage, then I should be able to see where the profile button and the menu button are.</dd>
 </dl>

-8. - **As a participant I want to decide which chatroom I want to enter.**
+8. - **As a participant I want to decide which chatroom I want to enter, so that I can discuss more than 1 theme if I want to.**
 **Value:**  Must-Have
 **Effort:**  M
 <dl>